Signs of Depression In Dogs

 When to Seek Help

-If your dog’s mood or behavior have suddenly changed and you can not determine the cause of it, you will want to see your vet to have him evaluated for health issues.
+If your dog’s mood or behavior has suddenly changed and you cannot determine the cause, you will want to see your vet to have him evaluated for health issues.

 Final Thoughts